prasadhin/optimus-prime-service/README.md

 * Full integration tests available
 * Cached Responses utilising Spring boot cache, to improve performance
 * Supports both JSON and XML response using jackson-dataformat-xml package
-* User can utilise any one of the algorithm to calculate prime number using an optional request parameter
+* User can utilise any one of the below mentioned algorithm to calculate prime number using an optional request parameter

-### Tech stack / Requirements
+### Tech stack
 * Spring Boot
 * JDK 8
 * Build Tool Used: Maven